 What is the Moto G 5G Plus?
-It’s a mouthful of a name for a start, and it’s the first 5G-compatible entry in Motorola’s affordable G line; it’s also, as we write this review, the cheapest 5G phone in the regions where we know it’s being released.
+It’s a mouthful of a name for a start (with a different name, the Motorola One 5G, in the US), and it’s the first 5G-compatible entry in Motorola’s affordable G line; it’s also, as we write this review, the cheapest 5G phone in the regions where we know it’s being released.
 But more than any of those things, it’s the Motorola Edge Lite in all but name.

 It’s certainly hard to see this phone as belonging to the same series as the Moto G8 and G Power, as it brings some major changes over those staples of the G8 / G line (Motorola seemed to use those designations interchangeably for its 2020 handsets).